Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 63 Provisions for doubtful debts

-67 Settlements on long-term loans and borrowings
+67 Calculations for long-term loans and borrowings

 70 Settlements with personnel for wages